muritane/coordination-architecture/excecutional_literacies.md

 - execution is **irreversible**,
 - resources are **finite**,
+- environments **drift**,
-- state spaces are **effectively infinite relative to traversal capacity**,
+- state spaces are effectively infinite relative to traversal capacity,
 - and halting occurs before global evaluation is possible.

 In such systems, **reachability replaces existence** as the relevant category.